Fear of Commitment – The Phobia To Get Too Close

 But on the other hand, she mourned my father for many years and wasn’t open to the idea of finding new love.
 She was alone, without a partner, for most of my childhood and teenage years.

 When I first began dating I found myself rejecting people for no good reason.
-As time went on I realized that one of my behavior patterns was being afraid of real intimacy.
+As time went on I realized that one of my automated tendencies was to react with panic when a real commitment was an optional scenario.

 I didn’t grow up in a “normal” family, with a role model to learn from or imitate.
-Somehow, deep down inside, I was afraid to get attached and then lose a person I cared so much about.
-I didn’t want to waste my life mourning such a loss.
+Somehow, deep down inside, I had feared getting attached and then lose a person I cared so much about.
+I didn’t want to waste my life mourning such a loss just like my mom did.

 My brain was programmed to prevent me from becoming entangled in a real commitment towards another person.